IFRS 15 Explained: The 5-Step Model for Revenue

 Laptop with a spreadsheet and calculator used to explain what IFRS 15 is.

 Let’s say you sell a 12-month software subscription that includes initial setup and ongoing support.
-How do you account for the money you receive?
-Do you book it all at once, or spread it out?
-This is precisely the kind of scenario that IFRS 15 was designed to address.
-If you're asking what is IFRS 15, it’s the global accounting standard that provides a clear, five-step model for recognizing revenue from customer contracts.
-It forces you to break down bundled deals into separate performance obligations and recognize revenue for each one as it’s delivered, giving a much more accurate picture of your company’s financial performance over time.
+How do you account for the money?
+This is exactly why having IFRS 15 explained is so important.
+It’s the global accounting standard that provides a clear, IFRS 15 5 step model for recognizing revenue from customer contracts.
+This detailed guide to IFRS 15 will show you how to achieve IFRS 15 compliance by breaking down deals into separate performance obligations and recognizing revenue as it’s delivered.
+The result?
+A much more accurate picture of your company’s financial performance.

 HubiFi CTA Button